Documentation

 Buying a bus has less to do with horsepower and more to do with who’s riding inside.
 A church wants seniors to make Sunday service without juggling five volunteer cars.
 A school needs a safer, predictable way to shuttle students.
 A contractor’s tired of sending a convoy of pickups to the same job site.
 A senior living director wants residents to make appointments and family visits on time.

-Step 1: Start With Purpose
+Step 1: Start Your Bus Search With Purpose

-Before you look at engines, paint colors, or seat counts, you need to know why you’re buying a bus in the first place.
-Purpose drives every other decision, from size and layout to insurance and licensing.
+Purpose drives every other bus-buying decision and detail, from size and layout to insurance and licensing.
 The goal here isn’t to dream big; it’s to get specific.
 Who rides, how often, how far, and what for?
+Write down:

 • Who rides most often?